Sivadurgesh07/Devops-Training/Ansible/Ansible02.md

              starting the nginx is another play.

 ## ANSIBLE COMMANDS
-1. ansible all -i inventory.ini -m ping -
+1. ansible all -i inventory.ini -m ping - Checks if all servers are reachable (connectivity test)
-2. ansible all -i inventory.ini -a "uptime" -
+2. ansible all -i inventory.ini -a "uptime" - Runs the uptime command on all servers
-3. ansible all -i inventory.ini -m yum -a "name=nginx state=present" --become -
+3. ansible all -i inventory.ini -m yum -a "name=nginx state=present" --become - Installs nginx on all servers using sudo
-4. ansible all -i inventory.ini -m service -a "name=nginx state=started" --become -
+4. ansible all -i inventory.ini -m service -a "name=nginx state=started" --become - Starts the nginx service on all servers using sudo